egoist/shell-ask/README.md

 ## AI Command Presets

-Shell Ask allows you to define reusable AI commands in the config file `~/.config/shell-ask/config.json`, for example the builtin `ask cm` command:
+Shell Ask allows you to define reusable AI commands in the [config file](./docs/config.md), for example the builtin `ask cm` command:

 ```json
 {